 Atos Origin treats its customers, suppliers, partners, intermediaries with respect and shall not take unfair advantage nor practice discriminatory conditions.
-As a consequence, Atos Origin refuses that its employees or third parties assisting Atos Origin in developing business take part in an agreement, understanding or concerted practice which would contravene the applicable laws and regulations concerning anti-competitive practices.
+As a consequence, Atos Origin refuses that its employees or third parties assisting Atos Origin in to the United Nations Global Compact, Atos Origin subscribes to the anti-bribery in "all its forms, including extortion and bribery developing business take part in an agreement, understanding or concerted practice which would contravene the applicable laws and regulations concerning anti-competitive practices.